DAC 7 (EU directive 2021/514 on digital platform reporting) 2026: practical guide for e-commerce, marketplaces and SaaS in France

 Definition of a "platform operator"#

-Under Decree no. 2022-1661 of 26 December 2022 and Article 1649 ter A CGI, a platform operator is any entity, resident or not, that enters into a contract with sellers to make available all or part of a platform (website, app, software) enabling a connection with other users to perform, directly or indirectly, a "relevant activity".
+Under Decree no. 2022-1661 of 26 December 2022 and Article 1649 ter A CGI, a platform operator is any entity, resident or not, that enters into a contract with sellers to make available all or part of a platform (website, mobile application, software) enabling a connection with other users to perform, directly or indirectly, a "relevant activity" listed by the directive.

 The four covered activities#